urol-e5/deep-dive-expression/D-Apul/code/24-Apul-miRanda-input-comparisons.md

   target cleavage (full complementary, full coding sequence) *and* miRNAs that function through “canonical” translational silencing (seed complementarity, 3’UTR)?

-- examine coexpression patterns of full-complementarity interactions – does the expression data support functional target cleavage?

 - Run same comparison using BLAST and/or RNAhybrid as the tool.
 I’m still not 100% clear on what sequence features miRanda takes into